gallowayevan/workforceblog/source/_posts/supply.md

   <p>
     Data include active, licensed health professionals practicing in North Carolina as of October 31 of each data year.
 County counts are based on primary practice location.
 Some providers may practice in additional locations not shown in primary practice location counts.
   </p>
+  <p>Data files have been maintained since 1979 for most professions, with the exception of certified nurse midwives, which are available starting in 1984, respiratory therapists (2004), and occupational therapists and occupational therapy
+assistants (2006).
+Available data include name, business address, birth year, sex, race, information on basic professional education (i.e., school name and state, year graduated, and degree), specialty, activity status, form of employment, and practice setting.
+Data are available upon request.
+Requests for identifiable data must be approved by the respective licensing board.
+For more information on making requests, <a href="mailto:nchealthworkforce@unc.edu?subject=Data%20Request" target="_self" aria-label="Email Us.">email us</a>.
+For information on our fee structure, <a href="http://www.shepscenter.unc.edu/programs-projects/workforce/projects/hpds/pricing-structure/">click here</a>.</p>
   </details>
       <details>
           <summary class="summary-header">Note on Underrepresented Minorities</summary>